Self-Guided Tours

 520 W. First Street (2 blocks west of Indian Hill Blvd.)

 Packing House - This imposing building is the only one that remains of four packing houses that once lined the Santa Fe tracks in Claremont.
 It was here that the citrus fruit, which was the economic lifeline of this community, was washed, graded, stored, and shipped all over the United States and Europe, and eventually Japan.
 This particular concrete, block, and wooden structure was the lemon packing house for the College Heights Orange and Lemon Association.
 Claremont growers were among the first to organize a cooperative method for marketing their fruit.
 Their system, which was adopted statewide, became known throughout the world as “Sunkist.”
-Packing House was renovated and re-opened in 20??? to include live-work lofts, restaurants, retail shops, galleries and classes.
+Packing House was renovated and re-opened to include live-work lofts, restaurants, retail shops, galleries and classes.

 Also located in the Claremont Village: